Dartle Documentation

 taskE

-This would mean that taskA and taskB execute simultaneously at first, then once they complete, taskC executes, and finally taskD and taskE execute in parallel.
+This would mean that taskA and taskB execute simultaneously (using different Dart Isolates by default) at first, then once they complete, taskC executes, and finally taskD and taskE execute in parallel.

 The -g option shows a task graph, which makes it easy to understand the tasks’ dependencies: